codingitforward/cicdemoday2021/README.md

 **Carolyn Wang** is a rising sophomore at the University of California, Berkeley studying Computer Science and Political Economy.
 This summer, she worked as a software engineering Corps member at the City of Boston's Department of Innovation and Technology.
 She coded over 10 components to replace and decommission legacy applications, ultimately providing greater internal efficiency.
 Her project increased user accessibility and significantly improved the public's experience with resources and services.

 **Chithra Anand** is a sophomore at the University of California, Berkeley studying Computer Science.
+This summer, she served as full stack technical lead developer of a team of 5 interns to develop a web app using Javascript/React, HTML/CSS, Firebase that leverages modern NLP, cloud, and computational law techniques to dynamically store, access, and release police records to the public at the San José Mayor’s Office of Technology and Innovation.
+She implemented an advanced fuzzy search functionality using Python NLP libraries.
+The project was acquired by the City of San José to deploy the app for use by 1 million+ citizens, to encourage greater law enforcement transparency.

 **Daniel Wilson** is a graduate student at the University of Toronto studying Cognitive Neuroscience.
 This summer, he worked at the New York City Mayor’s Office of Economic Opportunity on a project that involved creating a web app which replicated and extended the information from the Office’s annual Poverty Report.
 As, currently, the report is only released as a pdf the goal was to make the information contained in the report more accessible, dynamic, and extensible with interactive plots and downloadable data. | [Presentation](Daniel_Wilson.pdf)